equinix-labs/metal-iot/k8s/README.md

 ## Modify your variables

 This is set to run pretty well out of the box.
-The only two variables you need to set are: `auth_token` & `project_id`.
+You need to set are `auth_token` & `project_id` to connect to Packet.
 Both of these variables can be found in the Packet UI.
+You will also need to set the `domain_name` of the domain you are using to host the demo and an `email` to submit with your SSL certificate requests to the Let's Encrypt certificate authority.

 The **auth token** can be found using the dropdown at the top right of the screen under `API Keys`.
 If you don't have one, you can create one by clicking `+ Add`.